clhain/sandbox/docs/services/grafana.md

 ## Adding Dashboards
 The Sandbox Grafana is configured with a sidecar that automatically detects Dashboard Configmaps in any namespace.
 To add a new
-Dashboard, simply add the datasource configuration as a Kubernetes ConfigMap with the label 'grafana_dashboard: "1"'.
+Dashboard, simply add the datasource configuration as a Kubernetes ConfigMap with the label `grafana_dashboard: "1"`.

-You can also configure the folder using annotations, for example, this will place the dashboard in a folder named "Boutique":
+You can also configure the folder using annotations, for example, the following will place the dashboard in a folder named "Boutique".

 ```yaml
   annotations: